smithclay/otlp2parquet/README.md

 ## Contributing

-We welcome contributions!
-Please see our [Developer Documentation](docs/developers/index.md) for guidelines on how to contribute.
+Please see [Developer Documentation](docs/developers/index.md) for guidelines on how to contribute.

 ## License